12 Fantastic New Year’s Resolutions to Improve Your French

 Every week, identify phrases that you find yourself using often and try changing their structure for a more varied way of speaking.
 To do this, let yourself free-write a paragraph or a page of French text without thinking too hard about the language.
 Then, scan through the text and try to frame your ideas with different grammar patterns.
 This is a great Sunday morning coffee activity.

 As an intermediate learner, you need to step up your listening game big time.
-One hour a day should do the job.
+One hour a day should do the job, and it can easily be accomplished with podcasts, audiobooks or language learning programs like FluentU.

-However, this doesn’t have to be intense, focused listening.
+But listening practice doesn’t always have to be intense and focused.
 You can mix in passive listening as well, by leaving on podcasts and music playlists in the background while you work, study, clean, drive and anything else.

 Keep in mind that there are different accents and dialects of French from around the world, and you should aim to expose yourself to as many as possible while listening.
 French spoken in France sounds different from the French spoken in North Africa, and these two both sound distinct from Canadian French.